BLCM/bl3mods/Aaron0000/Balands/README.md

 Stop-Gap - Damage immunity changed to 100% damage resistance.

  ┗----Rationale: Same situation as the Super Soldier.
-In order the keep people from having perpetual God-mode active, the immunity's been changed from 100% damage reduction (zero damage received) to 100% damage resistance (50% less damage received.)
+In order to the keep people from having perpetual God-mode active, the immunity's been changed from 100% damage reduction (zero damage received) to 100% damage resistance (50% less damage received.)

 The Transformer - No change.